jfelectron/user_analytics/readme.md

-The analysis and prediction pipeline is split into 3 classes within the asasa.user_adoption package.
+The analysis and prediction pipeline is split into 3 classes within the user_analtics.user_adoption package.

-* to execute code or run the contained Jupyter notebook add the asana package to your PYTHONPATH.
+* to execute code or run the contained Jupyter notebook add the user_analytics package to your PYTHONPATH.
 There are no dependencies other than the standard scientific python stack.

 1) UserFeatures: encapsulates data transformation logic